yourdevkalki/arbitrum-vibekit/README.md

 At its core, Vibekit leverages the Model Context Protocol (MCP), a framework that standardizes how agents interact with tools and data.
 Vibekit also integrates smoothly with your current agent frameworks such as Eliza and LangGraph.
 Just plug in our MCP tools into your existing agents and watch them level up with DeFi superpowers!

+**_Development Status_**
+Rapidly evolving toward a stable launch, Vibekit already provides the core toolkit you need today.
+Our documentation and codebase form a robust release candidate as we polish specs and features.
+We welcome community feedback and contributions to guide our path to a formal v1.0 release.

 ## 🧬 Repository Organization

 Vibekit is structured as a monorepo with TypeScript at its core, with a Rust implementation is on the horizon.
 Here's how it's organized: